 Bruxism is an oral parafunctional activity marked by excessive teeth grinding and jaw clenching.
 The symptoms of bruxism are easily identifiable, and so are its complications.
 Though not life-threatening, bruxism can lead to painful symptoms.
 The effects of teeth grinding on oral health include acute headaches, chipped teeth, and jaw pain.
 Teeth grinding causes tooth enamel wear also.

 Dental attrition is a type of tooth wear caused by tooth-to-tooth contact and can be a manifestation of bruxism.
-Occasional bruxism is common and does not usually cause harm, but when teeth grinding happens regularly, it can damage your teeth and lead to other oral health complications.
-Conditions like poor sleep quality and duration have also been linked to bruxism.
+Occasional bruxism is common and does not usually cause harm, but when nighttime teeth grinding happens regularly, it can damage your teeth and lead to other oral health complications.
+Conditions like poor sleep quality and sleep deprivation have also been linked to bruxism.

 No cure exists for this condition.
-But bruxism can be treated by your dentist with dental equipment known as a splint or mouthguard.
-The specialized mouthguards reduce grinding and clenching during the night.
+But bruxism can be treated by your dentist with dental equipment known as an occlusal splint or mouthguard.
+The specialized mouthguards reduce grinding and teeth clenching during the night.

 Bruxism is of different types.
 We will explore that in the next section.

 Types Of Bruxism

 There are three different types of bruxism, and each may require a different approach to treatment.

 - Sleep Bruxism: Nocturnal bruxism occurs while a person is asleep.
-Sleep bruxism is a common phenomenon, and according to a survey, 8% of adults grind their teeth at night (1).
+Sleep-related bruxism is a common phenomenon, and according to a survey, 8% of adults grind their teeth at night (1).
 Also, more than a third of the parents report symptoms of bruxism in their children.
-You may not even be aware of it, but the sound can wake up the person sleeping with you.
+You may not even be aware of it, but the grinding sounds during sleep can wake up the person sleeping with you.
 Recent studies have linked nocturnal bruxism to sleep apnea (2).